chs-uk/vite-plugin-auto-routes/README.md

 }
 ```

+Paramaters and child components are supported in the same way as Nuxt.

 There already exists a Vue 2 + [vue-cli plugin](https://github.com/ktsn/vue-cli-plugin-auto-routing) for this, but not for Vue 3 + vite.

 # Usage